popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 python -m maintenance add-species Anopheles_gambiae
 ```

-A partial list of the genomes housed on Ensembl [can be found here](https://metazoa.ensembl.org/species.html).
+A partial list of the genomes housed on Ensembl can be found at https://metazoa.ensembl.org/species.html.

 The next steps will flesh out the templates that the maintenance code just wrote for us in our ```mosquito``` branch.